-To be literate is to be able to read and write.
-Similarly, early literacy encompasses all the foundational skills, knowledge, and experiences that prepare a child to become an independent reader.
-Put another way, if literacy were a tower, early literacy would be all the individual blocks used to build it.
+Early literacy encompasses all the foundational skills, knowledge, and experiences that prepare a child to become an independent reader and writer.
+If literacy were a tower, early literacy would be all the individual blocks used to build it.

 Research has identified 6 key skills that support a child's reading readiness: